Belarus opposition leader urges international probe of govt

-PRAGUE (AP) — A Belarusian opposition leader has called for the creation of an international tribunal to investigate and prosecute crimes reportedly committed by the government and its longtime authoritarian leader, Alexander Lukashenko.
+PRAGUE (AP) — A Belarusian opposition leader called Wednesday for the creation of an international tribunal to investigate and prosecute crimes reportedly committed by her country's government and its longtime authoritarian leader, President Alexander Lukashenko.

-Sviatlana Tsikhanouskaya, the main opposition challenger to Lukashenko in last year's disputed presidential election in Belarus, spoke to the Czech Parliament’s upper house, the Senate, in Prague, on Wednesday.

-Lukashenko has faced months of protests fueled by his reelection to a sixth term in a vote last August that was widely seen as rigged.
-The Belarusian authorities have responded to demonstrations with a fierce crackdown that saw more than 35,000 people arrested and thousands beaten by police.
+Lukashenko has faced months of protests fueled by his reelection to a sixth term in the August election, which was widely seen as rigged.
+Belarusian authorities have responded to demonstrations with a fierce crackdown.
+Police have arrested more than 35,000 people, and thousands of protesters were beaten by officers.

-Tsikhanouskaya called the crackdown “a terror that our country as not experienced since the time of Stalinism.”
+Tsikhanouskaya called the crackdown “a terror that our country has not experienced since the time of Stalinism.”

 "The only solution to the crisis in Belarus can be free elections,” she said.

+In audio testimony to the US Senate's Foreign Relations Committee later Wednesday, Tsikhanouskaya said that although there were defections by law enforcement officers amid the protests in Belarus, the opposition thinks discontented officials will be useful by staying in their jobs.

+“We changed the strategy a little bit, and we ask the people in the regime to stay in their places but to give us inside information,” she said.

-Tsikhanouskaya also called on European countries to impose more sanctions against the Belarusian government in Minsk, halt trade with Berarusian oil products and fertilizers and not to cooperate with the country’s state institutions and banks.
+In the Czech Parliament, Tsikhanouskaya also called on European countries to impose more sanctions on the Belarusian government, to halt trade in Berarusian oil products and fertilizers, and to not cooperate with the country’s state institutions and banks.

-Belarus’ international isolation has only deepened since May 23, when Belarusian flight controllers told the crew of a Ryanair jet of an alleged bomb threat.
-They instructed them to land in Minsk, where journalist Raman Pratasevich was pulled off the plane by authorities and arrested.
+International condemnation and isolation of Belarus has deepened since Belarusian flight controllers on May 23 told the crew of a Ryanair airliner of an alleged bomb threat.
+They instructed the pilots to land in the capital, Minsk, where journalist Raman Pratasevich was pulled off the plane by authorities and arrested.

-Tsikhanouskaya was in Prague at the invitation of Senate speaker Milos Vystrcil.
-She is also met with President Milos Zeman and Prime Minister Andrej Babis.
+Tsikhanouskaya was in Prague at the invitation of Senate Speaker Milos Vystrcil.
+She also met with Czech President Milos Zeman and Prime Minister Andrej Babis.

 Follow all AP stories on Belarus at https://apnews.com/hub/Belarus.